Page header

 We’ve already covered tax waste and inequitable compensation of employees due to expense variations.
 But there’s also a domino effect that touches other aspects of an organization:

-Risk management
+Risk management for employee drivers

 If you fail to sufficiently reimburse all employees, you open the door to labor code lawsuits and to employees taking risky measures to cut costs.
 For example, an employee might reduce insurance coverage.
 If that employee causes a car accident while working, your company’s insurance may be forced to close the gap between the employee’s insurance and the costs of the accident.